Vercors massif: Etymology

 The name Massif du Vercors is derived from the name of a local tribe who lived in the area at the time of the Roman conquest of Gaul, who were known as the Vertamocorii (also spelled Vertamocori, Vertacomicorii, or Vertacomocorii), meaning excellent troops or troops of the summit.
 Modern inhabitants are referred to as Vertacomiriens.

-Prior to the 1900s, the name Vercors referred to the upper valleys of the Vernaison near the township of La Chapelle-en-Vercors.
+Prior to the 1900s, the name Vercors referred only to the upper valleys of the Vernaison near the township of La Chapelle-en-Vercors.
 At the beginning of the 20th century, Henri Ferrand explored the massif, taking numerous photographs, publishing books, and describing the geology of the mountains.
-Ferrand was the first to use the term Vercors in its contemporary sense.
+Ferrand was the first to use the term Vercors in its extended contemporary sense.
 The geographers Raoul Blanchard and Jules Blache, popularised the term in the late 1920s and early 1930s.
 By the 1950s, the term was ubiquitous.

 Geography

 Location

 The Vercors Massif lies in the Prealps, in the south-east France, straddling the departments of Drôme and Isère, both of which are part of the Rhône-Alpes region, about 100 km south-east of Lyon.
-The massif covers 135000 ha with a north-south length of 60 km and an east-west width of 40 km.
+The massif covers 135000 ha with a north–south length of 60 km and an east–west width of 40 km.

 The massif is surrounded by the Chartreuse Mountains to the north, the Matheysine area of the Dauphiné Alps to the east, and the Diois Massif to the south.
 In the far south-east, the massif joins with the 1457 m col de Menée.

 The massif is drained in the north-east and the north-west by the Isère, in the east by the Drac, and in the south by the Drôme.
 The western side overlooks the Rhône Valley.